d3r1n/dotman/README.md

 </div>

 # Dotman
-The dotfile manager you are searching for...
+better manager for your dotfiles.

 ## Documentation